s4u/sign-maven-plugin/src/site/markdown/key-prepare.md

 gpg --armor --export-secret-subkeys 8F56B3C83F55E1A3!
 ```

-Like for master key you can store your `subkey` in `~/.m2/sign-key.asc` or set as `SING_KEY` environment variable.
+Like for master key you can store your `subkey` in `~/.m2/sign-key.asc` or set as `SIGN_KEY` environment variable.

 ## Publishing public key

-Finally, you should publish your master public key to keys server network
+Finally, you should publish your master public key to a keys server network
-in order to make possibility to verify your signatures by other.
+in order to make it possibile to verify your signatures by others.

 eg:
 ```shell
 gpg --keyserver hkps://hkps.pool.sks-keyservers.net --send-key 0C5CEA1C96038404
 ```